davidamichelson/DIV6700/schedule.md

 *Assignments*

 - *Florilegium 3* is due on Brightspace by 9 PM Central Time.
-Please also bring a paper copy to class.
+Please come prepared to refer to your florilegium in discussion.
 Please pick one of these two questions.

 1. Egeria's descriptions of the liturgy follows patterns which perhaps indicate what she found most interesting or theologically meaningful.
 What are some of the patterns she observes with regard to the time, the day, the seasons, and the physical location of the liturgies she participates in?
 How do these patterns connect to biblical texts and theological themes of salvation and ressurection in the liturgies she describes?
 2. According to Cyril, how are the mysteries of Baptism and the Eucharist a form of access to heavenly things?